eugeniodevv/docs/docs/features/plugin.md

    Continue by starting your server and note that if there is a folder in the plugins folder called "NeoProtect", don't change anything there.

-2) Now join the server while having the permission "neoprotect.admin" when joining and you should now see a message in the chat telling you how to proceed.
+2) Now join the server while having the permission "neoprotect.admin" when joining, and you should now see a message in the chat telling you how to proceed.